PURE MTH 4038 - Pure Mathematics Topic A - Honours

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesIn 2018, the title of this course is Elements of Differential Geometry
+Course Learning OutcomesIn 2019, the title of this course is Manifolds, Lie groups, and Riemannian geometry

-The aim of the course is to introduce the students to fundamental concepts in Differential Geometry.
+The aim of the course is to introduce the students to some fundamental concepts in Differential Geometry.
 Differential Geometry is the theory that generalises all aspects of multivariable calculus in Euclidean n-space to more general spaces.
-The fundamental concepts introduced in the course will be grouped into 4 chapters:
+The fundamental concepts introduced in the course will be grouped into 3 chapters:

 1) Smooth manifolds

 Smooth manifolds are generalisations of Euclidean space.
-They are topological spaces that have the property that neighbourhoods are comparable to balls Euclidean space, they are “locally Euclidean”
+They are topological spaces that have the property that they can be covered by neighbourhoods that are homeomorphic to open balls Euclidean space, they are “locally Euclidean”

 - tangent spaces and the tangent bundle of a manifold